SajalJain98/SajalJain98/README.md

 I am a **Business and Data Analytics professional** passionate about transforming complex data into meaningful insights that drive decision-making and business growth.
 My expertise lies in **Python, SQL, Power BI, and Machine Learning**, which I use to develop data-driven strategies, automate workflows, and create KPI dashboards that provide clear visibility into business performance.
 I thrive at the intersection of business and technology, where I can apply analytical thinking and technical proficiency to solve real-world problems.
 With a deep curiosity for uncovering trends and optimizing processes, I see data not just as numbers but as a powerful tool for understanding people, predicting outcomes, and creating value.

 I hold a **Master’s degree in Business Analytics from Arizona State University’s W. P. Carey School of Business**, where I specialized in **predictive analytics, data visualization, and business process optimization**.
 My academic and professional experience spans across **retail analytics, supply-chain optimization, and healthcare operations**, where I’ve built data models, designed interactive dashboards, and implemented forecasting tools to streamline operations and enhance decision-making.
-I am highly proficient in **Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)** for statistical analysis and modeling, **SQL** for efficient data management, and **Power BI** for delivering dynamic, business-ready visualizations.
-I also have practical experience working with **AWS** for cloud-based data analytics, enabling scalable and efficient reporting pipelines.

 Beyond my professional expertise, I am deeply motivated by continuous learning and innovation.
 I’m currently expanding my skill set in **AI-powered analytics, Natural Language Processing (NLP), and cloud data engineering** to stay ahead of the evolving data landscape.
 Outside of work, I’m a travel enthusiast ✈️ who loves exploring new cultures, experimenting with emerging technologies 💡, and staying active through fitness 🏋️‍♂️.
 My goal is simple — to leverage data and analytics to make smarter decisions, build better systems, and drive meaningful business outcomes.